How Workers’ Compensation Works in California

 Occupational Diseases

 Some occupations also have a high likelihood of exposing workers to harmful chemicals and biohazards.
 Common examples might include a nurse who contracts HIV after coming into contact with a patient’s body fluids or a construction worker who develops lung cancer from asbestos exposure.
-In fact, even office workers can develop asbestos if they work in an old building that was not properly repaired or renovated.
+Even office workers can develop asbestos if they work in an old building that was not properly repaired or renovated.

 Accident Injuries